mouse-reeve/kyranides/03_book_1.md

 so that in three days it makes the Sight sharp.
-It is good for the beginning of a Suffusion, a Cataract, turning back of the Eye-lid, Roughness dilatation of the Pupilla, Owl-fightednes, Watriness, itchng, Driness, falling away of the hairs of the Eye-lids, eating away of the Corners of the Eyes, and for many other Diseases.
+It is good for the beginning of a Suffusion, a Cataract, turning back of the Eye-lid, Roughness dilatation of the Pupilla, Owl-fightedness, Watriness, itchng [sic], Driness, falling away of the hairs of the Eye-lids, eating away of the Corners of the Eyes, and for many other Diseases.
 Anointing with it is excellent good for all these things._ And